IdentityPython/idpy-oidc/doc/server/contents/conf.rst

 An example::

     "userinfo": {
-        "class": "oidcop.user_info.UserInfo",
+        "class": "idpyoidc.server.user_info.UserInfo",
         "kwargs": {
           "db_file": "users.json"
         }
     }

-This is somethig that can be customized.
+This is something that can be customized.
-For example in the django-oidc-op implementation is used something like the following::
+For example in the django-oidc-op implementation it uses something like the following::

     "userinfo": {